 If you are like most people, you get behind the wheel of your car every day without any worry about suffering an accident.
 While most motor vehicle trips go off without a hitch, accidents commonly take place in Harlingen.
-In fact, indicate an average of 5.5 motor vehicle accidents each day.
+In fact, statistics from the Texas Department of Transportation indicate an average of 5.5 motor vehicle accidents each day.
 Detailed annual statistics regarding traffic wrecks include:

 - Total reported crashes: 2,031

 - Reported non-incapacitating injuries: 205

 - Reported incapacitating injuries: 22

 Car accidents can happen to anyone, at any time.
 If you found yourself the victim of someone else’s carelessness, call us today to schedule a free consultation.
 Remember, you won’t pay us a dime unless we win your case.

 Harlingen Car Accidents Can Leave Victims With Significant Losses

 If you’re injured in a car accident that another driver’s negligence caused, you’re likely overwhelmed and at a loss for where to turn.
 General knowledge about the car-accident process follows to help you understand how best to proceed.
 But consulting with an experienced car accident attorney will help you protect your rights and your rightful compensation while allowing you to let go of some of the following responsibilities during this difficult time.

 Your top priority in any accident is the safety of everyone involved.
 So, let’s break that down: If possible:

 - Pull off the road for safety’s sake